Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-lisfilesdigitonly is used to display all files in numerical order including hidden ones 6-firstdirectory creates a new directory in the tmp directory 7-movethatfile moves the file betty from tmp  to my first directory in tmp
+5-lisfilesdigitonly is used to display all files in numerical order including hidden ones 6-firstdirectory creates a new directory in the tmp directory 7-movethatfile moves the file betty from tmp  to my first directory in tmp 8-firstdelete deletes the file betty from my first directory in tmp